Employee Scheduling: The Complete Guide for Small Teams

 Two shifts in one day with a break in between.
 7-11 AM, then 4-8 PM.

-Step 1: Know your coverage needs
+Step 1: Map your coverage needs

-Map out your week:
+Map out your week in a grid:

 If you don't know your coverage needs, you're guessing.
 And guessing is how you end up with 6 people on a slow Tuesday and 3 on a packed Saturday.

-Step 2: Collect availability
+Step 2: Collect availability (before you build, not after)

 This is where most managers fail.
 They build the schedule from memory, assume Maria is still available on Fridays, and then spend the rest of the week fixing conflicts.